Shreyam25/DATA-ANALYSIS-PROJECTS/README.md

  ### US Accidents Exploratory Data Analysis

- US Accidents Exploratory Data Analysis \
+ US Accidents Exploratory Data Analysis

- Project name :- US Accidents Exploratory Data Analysis The kaggle platform helped me locate a dataset containing detailed data on accidents in the United States.
+ The kaggle platform helped me locate a dataset containing detailed data on accidents in the United States.
  During my analysis, I carefully analyzed the datasets and looked for hidden insights.